X

 Description

-Food Intolerance Complete, bundles the Food Intolerance Panel 1, Food Intolerance Panel 2 and Food Additives at a savings to you!
+Food Intolerance Complete, bundles the Food Intolerance Panel 1, Food Intolerance Panel 2 and Food Additives, and included IgG, IgA, IgG subclass 4 and C3D at a bundle savings to you!

 The Vibrant Wellness 209 antigen Food Intolerance test uses FDA-approved antigen extracts only.
 These antigens are sourced from organic raw foods.